sparkflows/sparkflows-docs/docs/tutorials/analytics/distribution-graphs.rst

 Below is the workflow.
 It does the following:

 * Reads a CSV file.
-* Annalyzing weekly.
+* Distribution of data by Week.
-* Annalyzing monthly.
+* Distribution of data by Month.
-* Annalyzing yearly.
+* Distribution of data by Year.

 .. figure:: ../../_assets/tutorials/analytics/distribution-graphs/1.PNG
    :alt: Distribution Graphs